 - i) Towers shall meet the City Building Code and other applicable structural standards.
-Prior to construction, a licensed professional structural engineer's certificate certifying that the Tower meets all applicable Building Code and other structural standards shall be provided to the Building Official. - ii) A cash bond or certified check in an amount established by resolution of City Council upon recommendation of the City Administrator shall be posted at the time of Building permit application to cover the cost of removal and shall be maintained for the life of the Tower. - iii) Abandoned Wireless Communications Towers must be removed by the owner of the Tower and/or the operator of the Tower.
+Prior to construction, a licensed professional structural engineer's certificate certifying that the Tower meets all applicable Building Code and other structural standards shall be provided to the Building Official. - ii) A cash bond or certified check in an amount established by resolution of City Council upon recommendation of the City Administrator shall be posted at the time of building permit application to cover the cost of removal and shall be maintained for the life of the Tower. - Abandoned Wireless Communications Towers must be iii) removed by the owner of the Tower and/or the operator of the Tower.
 Any Wireless Communications Tower that does not have at least one antenna operating for a continuous period of 180 days shall be deemed abandoned.
 Determination of the date of abandonment shall be made by the Planning Manager, who shall have the right to request documentation or affidavits from the Tower owner or operator of the Tower regarding Tower usage and other pertinent information.
 Failure or refusal for any reason by the Tower owner or operator of the Tower to respond within 30 days to such a request shall constitute prima facie evidence that the Tower has been abandoned.
-Upon determination of abandonment and the appropriate notice thereof to the Tower owner and/or operator of the iv) If the Tower owner and/or operator of the Tower fail to remove the Tower within the appropriate time period, the City shall have the right to remove the Tower and collect on the cash bond or certified check on file with the City.
+Upon determination of abandonment and the appropriate notice thereof to the Tower owner and/or operator of the Tower, the Tower owner and/or operator of the Tower shall have 120 days within which to either reactivate the use of the Tower, or dismantle and remove the Tower and footings to five feet below grade.
+The Tower owner and/or operator of the Tower shall restore the property to the condition which existed prior to the construction of the Tower. - iv) If the Tower owner and/or operator of the Tower fail to remove the Tower within the appropriate time period, the City shall have the right to remove the Tower and collect on the cash bond or certified check on file with the City.
 The City shall bill the Tower owner and/or operator of the Tower all the costs and/or expenses associated with the removal of the Tower in excess of the cash bond and/or certified check.
 If the Tower owner and/or operator fails to pay the costs and/or expenses associated with the Tower removal which are in excess of the cash bond and/or certified check within 45 days from the date of the bill, then, in addition to any other remedy in law or in equity, the City shall have the right to place a lien on the property for all costs and expenses associated with the removal of the Tower, less the amount of the cash bond or certified check which is on file with the City.